 Back in Tyne: Five excellent encounters against Liverpool

-Ahead of Newcastle United's penultimate Premier League clash against Liverpool on Saturday night (kick-off 7.45pm BST), we take a look at some of the Magpies' memorable home victories over the Reds...
+Ahead of Newcastle United's Premier League visit of Liverpool on Wednesday night (kick-off 8pm GMT), we take a look at some of the Magpies' memorable home victories over the Reds...

 United trio down Reds (2010)

 Newcastle enjoyed a 3-1 victory against Liverpool at St. James' Park, with two Merseyside-born midfielders involved in United's opening two goals.

 Kevin Nolan opened the scoring after 15 minutes after United forward Andy Carroll headed Joey Barton's free kick into the path of the United skipper.

 Despite Dirk Kuyt equalising for the Reds early on in the second half, Barton regained United's lead with ten minutes remaining following a defensive mix-up from the away side before Carroll sealed the win in the final minute by firing a low drive into the net from distance.

 Newcastle continued their electric form in the 2011-12 season with an excellent 2-0 triumph over Liverpool, managed by former United boss Kenny Dalglish.

 Papiss Cissé sent United on their way to a third consecutive Premier League victory, scoring in each half against a Liverpool side featuring former United players Craig Bellamy, Andy Carroll and José Enrique along with future Magpies midfielder Jonjo Shelvey.